BertvanderVeen/GLM-workshop/README.md

 # Physalia Generalised Linear Model workshop by Bert van der Veen
-This repository includes material for the Physalia workshop on Generalized linear models, 6-10 May 2024.
+This repository includes material for the Physalia workshop on Generalized linear models, 24-28 February 2025.
 Feel free to share, alter, or re-use this material with appropriate referencing of this repository.

 Workshop webpage: https://www.physalia-courses.org/courses-workshops/glm-in-r-1